A-Ijishakin/adversarial_noise/README.md

-Repository for creating adversary examples.
+Repository for creating adversarial examples.

+This repository requires python >= 3.7.2.
+Please select an adversarial class from the classes.txt file.
+Note that the script will expect the class name to have the exact formatting from the classes.txt file.

 To use the repo follow these instructions: